Jackxu10000/DELL-Inspiron-15-5579-Mac-OS/ReadMe.md

 Known problem:
-QCA61x4A Wifi and Bluetooth not work(I use android phone to share the network to solve that problem) Brightness control can only be used in "Setting-Monitor" No voice when you use headset.
+QCA61x4A Wifi and Bluetooth not work(I use android phone to share the network to solve that problem) Brightness can only be adjust in "Setting->Monitor"
+No voice when you use headset.
 Camera could not be able to recognize.

 Not test:
 SD Card Solt
-Some other function I still do not know.
+Some other functions I still do not know.

-If you have further info or make to much more complete,hoping for your issue.
+If you have further info or want to make it much more complete,hoping for your issue.

 Thanks for @daliansky and Tonymacx86.